slari-pivotal/gpdb/README.md

 ```

 ## Development with Docker (alpha)

+Docker can be set up via script or manually:

+### Docker setup script for mounted (auto-sync) volume

+This uses the beta, native macOS app for docker.
+Follow the readme and the script at gpdb4/docker/mounted_volume/

+### Docker manual setup

 We provide a docker image with all dependencies required to compile and test
 GPDB.
 You can view the dependency dockerfile at `./docker/base/Dockerfile`.
 The image is hosted on docker hub at `pivotaldata/gpdb4-devel`.
 This docker